 - Manifest a crowd from thin air.
 (Every time you encounter potential customers, even if they don’t buy, you should always capture their contact information and get permission to send them offers in the future.
 Every little bit of contact you have with a potential customer is a chance to slowly build your own Thirsty Crowd.)

 - Find lost crowds.
 (On the Internet, there are millions of discussion communities and almost certainly you’ll find some in your niche.
 Get yourself known there by helping out the members, and you’ll build a loyal following.)

 This concludes my book notes on The Great Formula by the author Mark Joyner.

-My book notes only cover small parts of the book, so if you like what you read here, consider buying the book from the author.
+My notes only cover small parts of the book, so if you like what you read, please consider buying the book from the author.

 PS: Start And Grow Your Own, Profitable Online Business From Scratch, Step-by-Step, Today!